stridecolossus/JOVE/docs/blog/part-2-triangle/render-pass.md

 ## Summary

-In this chapter we implemented the render pass and frame-buffer components required for presentation.
+In this chapter the render pass and frame-buffer components required for presentation were implemented.

-We also introduced Spring Boot to manage the various inter-dependant Vulkan components.
+Spring Boot was introduced to manage the various inter-dependant Vulkan components.